Persecution of Christians: A Significant Indicator of Future World Chaos

 It is time for the international community to pay careful attention to what happened in Iraq, because this scenario seems to be playing itself out again in Nigeria.
 The Western world cannot afford to continue to drag its feet.

-Boko Haram, an Islamic terrorist group, has been turning up the heat on Christians in northern Nigeria for several years.
+an extremist group that is located primarily in Northern Nigeria, an Islamic terrorist group, has been turning up the heat on Christians in northern Nigeria for several years.
 Last year, at least 2,484 Nigerian Christians were executed or killed for their faith, the highest total of any of the countries on the World Watch List.

 Iraq and Nigeria are but two examples of how the persecution of Christians indicates a society that is about to tip into chaos.
 The world would do well to pay attention before it’s too late.